Vetoryl Capsules are used to treat dogs with hyperadrenocorticism (Cushing's Disease). Vetoryl requires a prescription from your veterinarian.

 Vetoryl is a prescription medication FDA approved for veterinary use in the treatment of Cushing's Disease.
-Vetoryl is indicated for use in pituitary-dependant hyperadrenocorticism.
+Vetoryl is indicated for use in pituitary-dependent hyperadrenocorticism.
 Vetoryl also has a Minor Use designation for treatment of Cushing's Disease caused by adrenal tumors.
 Vetoryl is available as 10mg capsules, 30 mg capsules, 60 mg capsules and 120 mg capsules.
 The usual initial starting dose to treat Cushing's Disease in dogs is 1.0 to 3.0 mg/pound given once a day based on body weight and capsule size.
 For dogs at least 3.8 up to 10 lbs give one 10 mg capsules once a day.
 For dogs at least 10 lbs up to 22 lbs give one 30 mg capsules once a day.
 For dogs at least 22 lbs up to 44 lbs give one 60 mg capsule.
 For dogs at least 44 lbs up to 88 lbs give one 120 mg capsule.
 For dogs at least 88 lbs up to 132 lbs give one 120 mg capsule and one 60 mg capsule, totaling 180 mg.
 For dogs over 132 lbs give the appropriate combination of capsules.
 Vetoryl should be given with food.
 After approximately 10 to 14 days the pet will need to be re-examined and dosage adjustments may be required.
 Pets may require further re-examination at 30 days, 90 days, and every 3 months thereafter.

-Vetoryl (Trilostane) is a competitive inhibitor of the enzyme 3-beta-hydroxysteroid dehydrogenase used in dogs for the treatment of pituitary dependant Cushing's Disease and Cushing's Disease due to adrenocortical tumors.
+Vetoryl (Trilostane) is a competitive inhibitor of the enzyme 3-beta-hydroxysteroid dehydrogenase used in dogs for the treatment of pituitary dependent Cushing's Disease and Cushing's Disease due to adrenocortical tumors.
 It may be necessary to wait at least one month after discontinuing Lysodren before starting treatment with Vetoryl.